Elmer Imes: Professional life

 In the early 1920s, Imes found difficulty in securing employment in academia.
 Not many black colleges had physics programs and white colleges did not hire him.
-As a result, he became a physics consultant and researcher after completing his doctorate; he worked in physics at the Federal Engineers Development Corporation in 1918 and with the Burrows Magnetic Equipment Corporation in 1922.
+During this time, he moved to New York City, a social hub for black intellectuals.
+As a result, he became a physics consultant and researcher after completing his doctorate.
+He worked in physics at the Federal Engineers Development Corporation in 1918 and with the Burrows Magnetic Equipment Corporation in 1922.
 In 1927, Imes went to work as a research engineer at E.A.
 Everett Signal Supplies.
 During the decade that Imes worked in the scientific and materials industry, his research resulted in four patents for instruments that were used for measuring magnetic and electric properties.

-In 1930, Imes returned to Fisk University, where he served as Chair of the Physics Department.
+In 1930, Imes returned to Fisk University, where he served as chair of the physics department.
 Imes is credited with the academic development of the physics programs at Fisk.
 Many of his students went on to obtain doctoral degrees from highly ranked schools such as the University of Michigan.
-While at Fisk, Imes developed a course in Cultural Physics, to teach students about the history of science.
+While at Fisk, Imes developed a course in cultural physics, to teach students about the history of science.
 In 1931, Imes was named one of the thirteen most gifted Black Americans.

-In 1939, Imes returned to New York, where he conducted research as a scholar in magnetic materials at the Physics Department at New York University.
-He died in 1941.
+In 1939, Imes returned to New York, where he conducted research as a scholar in magnetic materials at the physics department at New York University.